Bifurcation analysis of delay-induced resonances of the El-Nino Southern Oscillation: Introduction

 \section{Introduction}

 In climate science one finds a hierarchy of increasingly complex mathematical models, all the way from low-dimensional conceptual models in the form of ordinary differential equations (ODE) to global climate models with many millions of unknowns.
 Our interest here is in models of a low to intermediate complexity, in particular, those that feature delayed feedback mechanisms.
 The mathematical description of such a system, hence, takes the form of delay differential equations (DDEs).
+Despite looking similar to ODEs at first sight, DDEs have an infinite-dimensional phase space (that is, space of possible initial conditions), which enables them to describe complex phenomena even with a low number of dependent variables \cite{AK98}.
 This type of model arises in other fields of science, for example, in mechanical engineering, in laser physics and in mathematical biology, where one finds communication delays (between optical elements or cells) as well as processing delays; see, for example, \cite{S89,K05}.
 In climate science, on the other hand, delays arise mainly in feedback loops due to the transport of mass or energy from one location on the planet to another.
 There are models that describe such transport phenomena directly in the form of partial differential equations \cite{D08}.
 However, in some situations it is advantageous to take a more conceptual point of view by considering only the resulting feedback effect itself, which is then subject to a delay due to the associated transport time.